oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 -------

+## 7.4 Transition between CSAF 2.0 and CSAF 2.1 <a id='transition-between-csaf-2-0-and-csaf-2-1'></a>

+This subsection details the process that SHOULD be followed when transitioning the distribution of documents from CSAF 2.0 to CSAF 2.1.
+Different scenarios can be encountered:

+- Providers will continue to use CSAF 2.0.
+  This SHOULD be avoided, as the CSAF ecosystem greatly profits from adoption of the new standard version.
+- Providers will immediately upgrade all documents as well as the `provider-metadata.json` to CSAF 2.1.
+  While this benefits the adoption of CSAF 2.1, consumers that still rely on CSAF 2.0 are cut off.
+- Providers will begin a transition period, in which they continue to serve existing documents in CSAF 2.0, gradually updating the existing document base (e.g. by using a CSAF 2.0 to CSAF 2.1 converter as described in [sec](#conformance-clause-18-csaf-2-0-to-csaf-2-1-converter)) and publishing new documents using CSAF 2.1.

+### 7.4.1 Announcing the Transition <a id='announcing-the-transition'></a>

+In the last scenario, a temporary parallel distribution of CSAF 2.0 and CSAF 2.1 documents and provider metadata is RECOMMENDED.
+The provider SHOULD announce a transition period containing three points in time:

+- The begin of the transition period, where the provider is starting to serve CSAF 2.1 documents, while CSAF 2.0 being authoritative.
+  > It is expected that the CSAF 2.1 files can be used in production from this point onward.
+- The roll-over-date at which CSAF 2.1 becomes authoritative but CSAF 2.0 is still supported.
+- The end of the transition period, after which CSAF 2.0 is not supported, i.e. maintained, any more.

+The announcement MAY contain also the following information:

+- The first date, when CSAF 2.1 documents are available and automatically retrievable from the server through a CSAF 2.1 `provider-metadata.json`.
+  > This might be a public beta prior to the begin of the transition period.
+  > However, those documents SHOULD NOT be used in production as they may be unstable due to their beta status.
+- The last date, when CSAF 2.0 documents are available and automatically retrievable from the server through a CSAF 2.0 `provider-metadata.json`.
+  > This date is usually at the end of the transition period.

+### 7.4.2 Transition Process for a CSAF Provider <a id='transition-process-for-a-csaf-provider'></a>

+The following process SHOULD be followed:

+- A `provider-metadata.json` in conformance to CSAF 2.0 SHOULD be placed at `/.well-known/csaf/v2.0/provider-metadata.json`.
+  - Its `canonical_url` MUST be set to an URL corresponding to the `/.well-known/csaf/v2.0/provider-metadata.json` path.
+    > The property `maintained_until` was not defined in CSAF 2.0 and therefore cannot be used -
+    > otherwise it would be set to the end of the transition period.
+  - The URL SHALL also be added as an entry in the security.txt, if used.
+- A `provider-metadata.json` in conformance to CSAF 2.1 SHOULD be placed at `/.well-known/csaf/v2.1/provider-metadata.json`.
+  - Its `canonical_url` MUST be set to an URL corresponding to the `/.well-known/csaf/v2.1/provider-metadata.json` path.
+  - Optionally, the property `maintained_from` can be set to an appropriate date in the future, if the service is not considered stable yet.
+    > The transition officially starts at the date and time noted in the property `maintained_from` as this is the point in time
+    > when both CSAF 2.0 and CSAF 2.1 documents are retrievable in production-grade quality.
+  - The URL SHALL also be added to the security.txt, if used.
+- At the begin of the transition period, a `provider-metadata.json` in conformance to CSAF 2.0 SHOULD be placed at `/.well-known/csaf/provider-metadata.json`.
+  - The content of the resource SHALL be equal to the resource accessible at `/.well-known/csaf/v2.0/provider-metadata.json`.
+  - For file-based distribution servers, this MAY be achieved by using a symlink.
+    Redirects SHALL NOT be used (cf. to requirement [sec](requirement-9-well-known-url-for-provider-metadata-json))
+- Sometime before the roll-over-date, all existing CSAF 2.0 documents SHOULD be converted to CSAF 2.1.
+- A the roll-over-date, a `provider-metadata.json` in conformance to CSAF 2.1 SHOULD be placed at `/.well-known/csaf/provider-metadata.json`.
+  - The content of the resource SHALL be equal to the resource accessible at `/.well-known/csaf/v2.1/provider-metadata.json`.
+  - For file-based distribution servers, this MAY be achieved by using a symlink.
+    Redirects SHALL NOT be used (cf. to requirement [sec](requirement-9-well-known-url-for-provider-metadata-json))
+- At the end of the transition period, the URL of the CSAF 2.0 `provider-metadata.json` SHOULD be removed from the `security.txt`.
+  - The unmaintained CSAF 2.0 directory structure and files SHOULD be removed or made inaccessible.
+  - The CSAF 2.0 documents MAY be archived.

+If a DNS path (cf. section [sec](#requirement-10-dns-path)) is used instead of the well-known URL, the same process SHOULD be followed taking the rules below into account:

+- The leading and authoritative `provider-metadata.json` is always served according to the DNS path requirement (see section [sec](#requirement-10-dns-path)).
+  > This implies that a CSAF 2.0 `provider-metadata.json` is served at the beginning and
+  > replaced by the CSAF 2.1 `provider-metadata.json`  at the roll-over-date.
+- It is recommended to use the folders `v2.0` and `v2.1` to differentiate between the CSAF versions.

+### 7.4.3 Archive of CSAF Document from Previous Version <a id='archive-of-csaf-document-from-previous-version'></a>

+The following rules apply for the archival of CSAF document from a previous version:

+- This archive SHOULD be located in `/.well-known/csaf/archive/` and use the file name `v2.0.tar.zst`, `v2.0.tar.bz2` or `v2.0.tar.xz`.
+- The CSAF documents within the archive MUST be sorted into folders according to requirement 11 in section [sec](#requirement-11-one-folder-per-year) and be accompanied by a hash according to requirement 18 [sec](#requirement-18-integrity).
+- The archive MUST be accompanied by a hash of the same algorithm.
+- Existing signatures MAY also be included into the archive.
+  It is NOT RECOMMENDED to renew the signatures in the archive unless the archive is updated with new content.

+### 7.4.4 Transition Process for a CSAF Aggregator <a id='transition-process-for-a-csaf-aggregator'></a>

+Similarly, to the transition process for a CSAF provider, the same process SHOULD be used for a CSAF aggregator.
+It is RECOMMENDED to use the following URLs during the process:

+- `/.well-known/csaf-aggregator/aggregator.json` for the currently valid aggregator metadata.
+- `/.well-known/csaf-aggregator/v2.0/aggregator.json` for a valid CSAF 2.0 `aggregator.json`
+- `/.well-known/csaf-aggregator/v2.1/aggregator.json` for a valid CSAF 2.1 `aggregator.json`

+A CSAF 2.1 aggregator MUST only sync and list CSAF 2.1 publishers and providers.

 # 8. Safety, Security, and Data Protection Considerations <a id='safety-security-and-data-protection-considerations'></a>

 CSAF documents are based on JSON, thus the security considerations of \[[RFC8259](#RFC8259)\] apply and are repeated here as service for the reader: